usnistgov/spectrumdb/README.rst

 Copyrights for bundled Scripts
 -------------------------------
-See licenses directory

 This software includes code that was downloaded from MATLAB central.
-The following applies to
+See licenses directory for redistribution license details.